 The army described the operation as part of Iran's ongoing campaign to counter "maritime malicious acts and disruptions and the hijacking of commercial vessels and oil tankers by the Navy of the US terrorist army".

-In another development, several explosions were heard in Iran's Sirik near the Strait of Hormuz early Saturday, Iranian media reported.
+Iranian media also reported several explosions were heard in Iran's Sirik near the Strait of Hormuz early Saturday.

 Lebanese president criticizes Iran over ceasefire stance